vesuxyz/docs/docs/curators/vaults/index.md

 ## Getting started

-We recommend every new curator to first read the basics of Vesu Vaults [here](/curators/vaults/basics) and the Vault listing process [here](/curators/vaults/list-vault).
+We recommend every new curator to first read the basics of Vesu Vaults [here](/curators/vaults/basics).
 If you have questions around curating Vaults, get in touch with our Support [here](https://discord.com/invite/G9Gxgujj8T).

 If you are ready to launch your first Vault, proceed with the following steps:

 1. Set up accounts for the Vault Owner and Manager roles.
 2. Create your Vault as explained [here](/curators/vaults/create-vault).
-3. List your Vault as explained [here](/curators/vaults/list-vault).
-4. Optionally, you can also launch your own reward program as explained [here](/curators/rewards).
+3. Get in touch with the Vesu team in order to have your Vault listed on the Vesu website.

 ## Vault listing